 Is corn paleo?
-This is one of the most common questions I get asked about the paleo diet.
+This is one of the most common questions that gets asked about the paleo diet.
 The simple answer is no, corn is not paleo as it is grain and grains are not allowed on the paleo diet.

 Is corn paleo?

 Have you ever wondered this?
 I get this question quite frequently so I thought it was finally time I wrote a post about it.
 The simple answer is no, corn is not paleo.
 If that's all you needed to know then you have your answer.
 If you want to know why, keep reading for all the info!

 However, always remember my biggest piece of advice when it comes to food: there is no one-size-fits-all diet.
 What works well for you may not work well for someone else, so if you do well with corn of course continue eating it!